-The Fund Spotlight: Nikki Michelsen of Ohne
+The Fund Founder Spotlight Interview: Nikki Michelsen of Ohne

 Welcome to The Founder Spotlight where we highlight the incredible people behind the companies we’ve backed at The Fund.
 This week the spotlight is on Nikki Michelsen, co-CEO and co-founder of Ohne, the world's first membership for menstrual care, providing the products, support and community for babes who bleed.